For pedagogical reasons, we strive to have about 22 students in Early Years and Grade 1 and no more than 24 students from Grade 2 upwards.

 Grades 11 and 12 – IB Diploma Programme (IB Examinations)

 Metropolitan School Frankfurt offers a hot lunch service to its students, catering for vegetarians, vegans and special diets on a daily basis.
-Food is mostly organic and halal and cooked freshly for each division on campus by our school chef.
+Food is mostly organic and is cooked freshly for each division on campus by our school chef.

 Metropolitan School Frankfurt offers a variety of ways for parents to become involved.
 Upon enrolment, our Welcoming Committee contacts new families settling into Frankfurt.
 Opportunities are available to participate in our Friends of MSF committee, as a class parent representative or by supporting various school events.